jbloomlab/ZIKV_DMS_with_EvansLab/README.md

  - [./data/subamplicon_alignspecs.txt](./data/subamplicon_alignspecs.txt): the alignment specs for the [barcoded subamplicon sequencing](https://jbloomlab.github.io/dms_tools2/bcsubamp.html).

  - [./data/E_alignment.fasta](data/E_alignment.fasta): alignment of ZIKV E protein created by Danny Lawrence.
-Downloaded from Genbank all ZIKV sequences (2018-05-11), removed sequences that were incomplete or ambiguous in E as well as sequences from an unnatural origin (patent or synthetic construct).
-Finally, used [phydms_prepalignment](http://jbloomlab.github.io/phydms/phydms_prepalignment.html) to remove sequences that were redundant at the protein level.
+Downloaded from NCBI Virus Variation Resource all ZIKV sequences (2019-03-26), removed sequences that were incomplete or ambiguous in E as well as sequences from an unnatural origin (patent or synthetic construct).
+Finally, used [`phydms_prepalignment`](http://jbloomlab.github.io/phydms/phydms_prepalignment.html) to remove sequences that were redundant at the protein level.